-Treating female sexual dysfunction tied to an underlying medical condition might include:
+To treat sexual dysfunction tied to an underlying medical condition, your doctor might recommend that you:

 Treating female sexual dysfunction linked to a hormonal cause might include:

-Hormonal therapies won't resolve sexual problems that have causes unrelated to hormones.
-Because the issues surrounding female sexual dysfunction are usually complex and multifaceted, even the best medications are unlikely to work if other emotional or social factors remain unresolved.
+Issues surrounding female sexual dysfunction are usually complex, so even the best medications aren't likely to work if other emotional or social factors remain unresolved.

-More research is needed, but promising alternatives to traditional therapies for improving sexual satisfaction include these Eastern approaches:
+More research is needed, but promising therapies for improving sexual satisfaction include:

 Coping and support

 At each stage of your life, you may experience changes in sexual desire, arousal and satisfaction.
-Accepting these changes and exploring new aspects of your sexuality during times of transition contribute to positive sexual experiences.
+To better adapt:

 Sexual response often has as much to do with your feelings for your partner as it does with physical sexual stimuli.
-For women, emotional intimacy tends to be an essential prelude to sexual intimacy.
-Show affection and communicate openly with your partner about your feelings — it can help you reconnect and discover each other again.
+Reconnect and discover each other again.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.